andrewiggins/seattlejs.com/app/md/signup-next-steps.md

 - You may need to check your "Promotions" or "Updates" folders.

-- To ensure you recieve our emails, please filter emails from info@cascadiajs.com to your Primary inbox.
+- To ensure you receive our emails, please filter emails from info@cascadiajs.com to your Primary inbox.